wes383/screen-lookup/README.md

 # Screen Lookup

-A modern, multilingual movie, TV show, and people information lookup application.
+A modern, multilingual web application for looking up information about movies, TV shows, and people.